 There are quite a few camping hook-up alternatives to the PowerPro.

-Outwell make a three-socket Mensa hook-up roller with a built-in light.
-Again, a 15m cable, three sockets, two USB ports and polarity warning.
-This one rolls into a more conventional looking extension reel and weighs around 4kg.
-About £55 (£45 for the version without USBs and light).
+Outwell make a three-socket Mensa hook-up roller (below) with a built-in light.
+Again, a 15m cable, three sockets, two USB portsand polarity warning.
+This one rolls into a more conventional looking extension reel and weighs around 4kg. (a cheaper version without USBs and light).

-If you don’t mind all that cable messing up your neat packing, there are plenty of simpler options, such as the Crusader mains EHU unit (around £30).
+If you don’t mind all that cable messing up your neat packing, there are plenty of simpler options, such as the Crusader mains EHU unit (above).

-Tip 1: We carry two different lengths of EHU cable – 5m and 20m.
+We carry two different lengths of EHU hook-up cable – 5m and 20m.
 If you’re on a pitch close to the electricity point, you can avoid all that cable snaking everywhere by using the shorter one.

-Tip 4.
 Some continental campsites have a different type of socket.
-If so, you’ll need a cheap euro adaptor (around £7).
+If so, you’ll need a cheap continental or euro adaptor.
 Campsites can often lend or sell you one, but taking your own can pay off.

 The best way to power your fridge